MicrosoftDocs/bing-docs/bing-docs/bing-web-search/includes/quickstarts/web-search-client-library-python.md

 1. Create a new Python project using your favorite IDE or editor.

-1. Copy this sample code into your project. `endpoint` can be the global endpoint below, or the [custom subdomain](~/articles/cognitive-services/cognitive-services-custom-subdomains.md) endpoint displayed in the Azure portal for your resource.:
+1. Copy this sample code into your project.

     ```python
     # Import required modules.